Japan's mountainous terrain and diverse landscapes make it a challenging and rewarding destination for cyclists

 One of the great pleasures of traveling by bike is being able to stop at any point to dine at local eateries, sample regional delicacies and interact with proprietors and customers who seldom encounter non-Japanese clientele.
 An important factor to take into consideration is the low level of English proficiency in rural Japan, so brush up on some basic Japanese phrases to make your life a little easier.
 When you only have time for a short stop, convenience stores stock cheap and tasty on-the-go snacks.
 You can find them in virtually every town.

 You will have the option of spending nights in traditional Japanese inns (ryokan), hotels, Airbnbs, or even setting up camp under the stars—but make sure to pick up your trash before you leave.
-Exclusive to Hokkaido is an especially low-budget form of lodgings called Rider Houses, which are simplistic dwellings intended only for bike travelers.
-However, they aren't open during the island's long winter.
+Particularly common in Hokkaido is an especially low-budget form of lodgings called Rider Houses, which are simplistic dwellings intended only for bike travelers.
+However, some rider houses are not open during the island's long winter.

 In the event your bike encounters a problem or requires repairs, you may be able to take advantage of local services to help you out.
 In more remote areas this isn't possible, so make sure you check your bike regularly for signs of wear and tear.
 If funds allow, you could travel in the company of a support car with a specialized mechanic to look out for you.